HOW TO APPLY

 Steps to Becoming a Circle Leader:

-- Attend, participate and graduate from the 12-week Circle Leader Training classes that meet every Thursday night for two hours, from 5:30 to 7:45 p.m. and include a free meal, free childcare and sharing your knowledge.
-You will learn the “hidden rules” of class, assess your own resources (not just money), and develop your plan to change your future.
+- Attend, participate and graduate from the 12-week Circle Leader classes that meet every Thursday night from 5:30 to 7:45 p.m. and include a free meal, free children’s program and sharing your knowledge.

 - Circle Leaders are matched with 2-4 Allies from the community.
 Allies are middle class volunteers who commit to being your friend and providing encouragement for 18 months.